Contact Bruce

 important too...

-- Nature.
-Nature creates personal and societal harmony.
-For example: 'Another study found that
+creates personal and societal harmony.
+For example: (1) 'Another study

 watching nature documentaries eased